 An immersion circulator, like our preferred Breville Joule—paired with some vacuum bags (and a vacuum sealer set up) or zipper-lock bags sealed airtight, a Cambro container, water, and maybe some ping-pong balls—will heat your food to the precise temperature you want, from edge to edge, every single time.
 Check out our immersion circulator review to learn more about the models we recommend, and read our guide to getting started with sous vide cooking if you're new to the method.

 The ability to turn regular water into sparkling water is almost more impressive than turning water into wine.
 All of us at Serious Eats are seltzer obsessives, and we've found that keeping up our habit can get pretty expensive.
-The SodaStream Soda Maker satiates our need for bubbles without all the wasted plastic and money (it also came out on top during our extensive testing).
-Plus, this machine doesn't require battery power or plugging in, so you can save your precious countertop outlets for your other appliances.
+A seltzer maker satiates our need for bubbles without all the wasted plastic and money.

 A Waffle Iron